 (d) it is transporting the ingredients of an explosive to a place where the explosive is to be manufactured under the explosives manufacture (MPU) licence.

+[Regulation 215 amended in Gazette 22 Jun 2010 p.
+2737-8.]

 216. Drivers to be licensed (Act, s.
 15)

-(1) Except as provided in subregulation (2), a person who drives a road vehicle transporting dangerous goods that are in a receptacle with a capacity of more than 500 L or kgs must be licensed under this Part to drive the vehicle.
+(1) Except as provided in subregulation (2), a person who drives a road vehicle transporting —

+(a) dangerous goods in a receptacle with a capacity of more than 500 L; or

+(b) more than 500 kg of dangerous goods in a receptacle,

+must be licensed under this Part to drive the vehicle.

 (2) A person who drives a road vehicle transporting dangerous goods need not be licensed under this Part if —